 BRGM’s work focuses on geological processes and units as they relate to natural resources (e.g. minerals, water and energy), hazards and spatial planning.
 We provide a continuum between solving research questions, fulfilling the need for expert advice and contributing to goal-driven research and development in the sustainable management and use of land and the subsurface.

 Most of the work under this programme is implemented as part of the French Geological Reference Platform (RGF) programme in close collaboration with CNRS/INSU and the academic community.
 The programme also aims to apply these approaches to global geological systems, particularly in connection with geological mapping projects in Africa.
-Selected study areas will address key science challenges and respond to strategic social and economic issues.
+Selected study areas address key science challenges and respond to strategic social and economic issues.

 Understand geological processes and their impact on the subsurface architecture